-The G1000 Alerting System, as installed in Cessna Nav III aircraft, uses three alert levels.
+The G1000 Alerting System uses three alert levels.

+• WARNING: This level of alert requires immediate attention.

+Warning alert text is shown in red in the Annunciation Window and is accompanied by a continuous chime and a flashing 'WARNING' Softkey annunciation.
+Pressing the WARNING Softkey acknowledges the presence of the warning alert and stops the aural chime.

+• CAUTION: This level of alert indicates the existence of abnormal conditions on the aircraft that may require intervention.

-- WARNING: This level of alert requires immediate pilot attention.
-A warning alert is annunciated in the Annunciation Window and is accompanied by a continuous aural tone.
-Text appearing in the Annunciation Window is RED.
-A warning alert is also accompanied by a flashing WARNING Softkey annunciation, as shown in Figure A-2.
-Pressing the WARNING Softkey acknowledges the presence of the warning alert and stops the aural tone, if applicable. - CAUTION: This level of alert indicates the existence of abnormal conditions on the aircraft that may require pilot intervention.
-A caution alert is annunciated in the Annunciation Window and is accompanied by a single aural tone.
-Text appearing in the Annunciation Window is YELLOW.
-A caution alert is also accompanied by a flashing CAUTION Softkey annunciation, as shown in Figure A-3.
-Pressing the CAUTION Softkey acknowledges the presence of the caution alert. - MESSAGE ADVISORY: This level of alert provides general information to the pilot.
-A message advisory alert does not issue annunciations in the Annunciation Window.
-Instead, message advisory alerts only issue a flashing ADVISORY Softkey annunciation, as shown in Figure A-4.
-Pressing the ADVISORY Softkey acknowledges the presence of the message advisory alert and displays the alert text message in the Alerts Window.
+Caution alert text is shown in yellow in the Annunciation Window and is accompanied by a single chime and a flashing 'CAUTION' Softkey annunciation.
+Pressing the CAUTION Softkey acknowledges the presence of the caution alert.

+• ANNUNCIATION OR MESSAGE ADVISORY: This level of alert provides general information.

+Annunciation alert text is shown in white in the Annunciation Window; no aural tone is generated.
+An annunciation alert is accompanied by a flashing ADVISORY Softkey annunciation.
+Pressing the ADVISORY Softkey acknowledges the presence of the annunciation alert.

+Message advisory alerts do not issue annunciations in the Annunciation Window.
+Instead, message advisory alerts only issue a flashing 'ADVISORY' Softkey annunciation.
+Selecting the ADVISORY Softkey acknowledges the presence of the message advisory alert and displays the alert text message in the Alerts Window.
-Figure A-2 WARNING Softkey Annunciation

-Figure A-3 CAUTION Softkey Annunciation
+Figure A-3 Softkey Annunciation (ALERTS Softkey Labels)